Trail Mix – Women’s Adventure

 What to Expect

-This section of the world-famous Appalachian Trail includes three iconic overlooks, each of which can be reached via a vigorous but rewarding day hike.
+On this course, hike to three iconic overlooks, each of which can be reached via a vigorous but rewarding day hike.
 Enjoy the exhilarating views and earn major bragging rights by summiting all three peaks back-to-back.

 Hike Prep & Survival Training